Woman: Health

-Disease Risk
+Disease risk

-Women have higher rates of some diseases, such as osteoporosis, auto-immune diseases, Alzheimer’s, and breast cancer.
+Women have higher rates of some diseases, such as osteoporosis, auto-immune diseases, Alzheimer's, and breast cancer.
 Women have lower rates of other diseases, such as lung cancer, Parkinson's, chronic liver disease, hypertension, diabetes, and HIV/AIDS.

-Some female-specific diseases include endometriosis.
-PCOS, and gynecologic cancers such as uterine or cervical cancer.
+Some female-specific diseases include endometriosis, polyendocrine metabolic ovarian syndrome, and gynecologic cancers such as uterine or cervical cancer.

 Maternal mortality

 Maternal mortality or maternal death is defined by WHO as "the death of a woman while pregnant or within 42 days of termination of pregnancy, irrespective of the duration and site of the pregnancy, from any cause related to or aggravated by the pregnancy or its management but not from accidental or incidental causes."

 Between 2000 and 2023, the rate of maternal mortality dropped by 40% worldwide.
 In 2023, around 260,000 women died from complications of pregnancy, delivery, or abortion.
 Over 90% of maternal mortality deaths occurred in low-income or lower-middle income countries, with sub-Saharan African and South Asian women accounting for 87% of the deaths.
 Most of these deaths were preventable.
-Maternal mortality can be reduced by ensuring pregnant women have adequate healthcare access, administering medications for preeclampsia and hemorrhage, and using good sanitation practices during delivery.
+Maternal mortality can be reduced by ensuring pregnant women have adequate healthcare access, administering medications for preeclampsia and haemorrhage, and using good sanitation practices during delivery.

 Life expectancy

 Pink: Countries where female life expectancy at birth is higher than males.
 Blue: A few countries in southern Africa where females have shorter lives due to AIDS.

-The life expectancy for women is generally longer than men's.
+The life expectancy for women is generally longer than for men.
 This advantage begins from birth, with newborn girls more likely to survive the first year than boys.
 Worldwide, women live six to eight years longer than men.
 However, this varies by place and situation.
 For example, discrimination against women has lowered female life expectancy in some parts of Asia so that men there live longer than women.

-The difference in life expectancy are believed to be partly due to biological advantages and partly due to gendered behavioral differences between men and women.
-On average, women are less likely to engage in unhealthy behaviors like smoking and alcohol use, and consequently have fewer preventable premature deaths from such causes.
+The difference in life expectancy is believed to be partly due to biological advantages and partly due to gendered behavioural differences between men and women.
+On average, women are less likely to engage in unhealthy behaviours like smoking and alcohol use, and consequently have fewer preventable premature deaths from such causes.

 In some developed countries, the life expectancy is evening out.
-This is believed to caused both by worse health behaviors among women, especially an increased rate of smoking tobacco by women, and improved health among men, such as less cardiovascular disease.
-The World Health Organization (WHO) writes that it is "important to note that the extra years of life for women are not always lived in good health."
+This is believed to caused both by worse health behaviours among women, especially an increased rate of smoking tobacco by women, and improved health among men, such as less cardiovascular disease.
+The World Health Organization (WHO) writes that "the extra years of life for women are not always lived in good health."

-The fact that humans live a significant amount past reproductive age is unusual for mammals.
+The fact that humans live for a significant period beyond their reproductive age is unusual among mammals.
 Many elderly women contribute to the care of grandchildren and other family members, and many biologists believe that the extended human lifespan is evolutionarily driven by kin selection, though other theories have also been proposed.